 The point is, the kids in our family love museums.
 Most kids do, as long as (a) they can pick what they want to see and (b) aren’t required to listen to long, boring lectures about it.
 If they want to know more, believe me, they’ll ask.

 Museums aren’t just places you walk around and look at things anyway.
 Not anymore.
 Many museums now have hands-on exhibits and experiences, and even kids who have hitherto shown little interest in things from bygone days can be can be lured into the past by a chance to try on armour or operate a mechanical dinosaur.
 There are even museums that cater to specific interests.
 Most small girls enjoy seeing doll collections, and Thomas the Tank Engine fans delight in train museums.

-Kids also like open air museums, where they can go right into shops, houses, and other types of buildings to see how people lived in days gone by.
+Kids also like open-air museums, where they can explore shops, houses, and other types of buildings to see how people lived in days gone by.

 A good museum to start with is your local museum.
 Unless you live in a large metropolis, it might not run to Grecian urns and medieval manuscripts, but it’s sure to contain something of interest.